Geometric Quantum Computation

 is such that it exists an automorphism of $N$, $\alpha_z(n)$ such that

 where $\alpha_z$ is defined as:

-This induces an action on the set of charachters (i.e. UIRs) of $\mathcal{P}_0$:
+This induces an action on the set of characters (i.e. UIRs) of $\mathcal{P}_0$:

-The set $\hat{N}$ is constituted by UIRs of Poincarè group which have been classified by Wigner in \cite{Wigner1939}.
-UIRs of Poincarè group are classified by the value of the four momentum vector $p=p_{\mu}$ together with the value of the invariant lenght $|L_s\cdot p|^2$ associated to the orbit
+The set $\hat{N}$ is constituted by UIRs of Poincar\'e group which have been classified by Wigner in \cite{Wigner1939}.
+UIRs of Poincar\'e group are classified by the value of the four momentum vector $p=p_{\mu}$ together with the value of the invariant lenght $|L_s\cdot p|^2$ associated to the orbit